talliskinrade/torus-deployment-manager/README.md

 - install.py creates a password for the key file. there are 256 keys in the ckeys file, and each one is applied to a wearable.

 # 26/06/25 #
-- the wearable and the dongle need ble addresses
+- the wearable and the dongle need ble addresses, the pi and the nuc need mac addresses?
-- the pi and the nuc need mac addresses
+- wrote up breakdown of sphere-deployment-manager

 >>>>>>> 12438dc86a2007be4ce26837d4384f458eb6d021